muesli4/mpd-touch-screen-gui/README.md

 * A playlist view allows viewing and changing the song from the current playlist.
 * In the search view a on-screen keyboard is presented that allows to search for songs case-insensitive.
 The results may be browsed and played in the same manner as with the playlist view.
 * A final view allows shutting down and rebooting the machine.
+* A configurable UDP client allows basic UI controls (intended for use with an IR remote) in 6 directions (next and previous in x, y and natural order)

 ## Example images